Freakybob-Team/freakybrowse/README.md

+# Notice
+We have ended .exe support for versions past 2.0.
+Please remember to just.. be smart..
 # WARNING!
 We have switched to PyQt6!
 Before running 1.6+, run these commands in your terminal:
 > pip install PyQt6